IBM/terratorch/docs/encoder_decoder_factory.md

 Most decoders require a final head to be added for a specific task (e.g. semantic segmentation vs pixel wise regression).

 Those registries producing decoders that dont require a head must expose the attribute `includes_head=True` so that a head is not added.
-Decoders passed as `nn.Modules` which dont require a head must expose the same attribute themselves.
+Decoders passed as `nn.Modules` which do not require a head must expose the same attribute themselves.

 ## :::terratorch.models.heads.classification_head.ClassificationHead